gophercoders/website/content/teachernotes/KS2/lower/repetition.md

 66
 {{< /hilight >}}

-Again the execution hits lien 39 the last brace in the `for` loop which forces the execution back to line 31.
+Again the execution hits line 39 the last brace in the `for` loop which forces the execution back to line 31.

 Now the answer is correct, the value of answer is 66 which is 6 * 11.